jonathan-priyaraj/Mastering-Kubernetes/Day 03 Deployments/README.md

 ### Adding Annotations
 Annotations can pass information such as:
 - Info: "This Deployment file has been created by Saikiran Pinapathruni"
-- Email: "pinapathruni.saikiran@gmail.com"
+- Email: "myemailaddress"
-- Owner: "Saikiran Pinapathruni"
+- Owner: "Jonathan Priyaraj"

 ### Environment Variables
 Set environment variables at the container level: